 Then there are the “foods” that are just plain junk.
 Like “Kool-Aid” squeeze packs.
 Because it’s such a great idea to fill your child with high fructose corn syrup and food coloring that they had to make it even easier for you to do.
 And you can even do it on the go.
 Give your child a bottle of water…and then fill it with nasty stuff that contributes to ADHD and other health issues.

-But sometimes it is nice to have a treat.
-And there are also times when your child needs a beverage that is a bit more hydrating than plain water.
+Sometimes it is nice to have a treat.
+And there are also times when your child needs a beverage that is a bit more hydrating than plain water, like this Smart Water.

 I send my daughter to school with a water bottle every day.
 But once in a while I add a couple tablespoons of our homemade fruit syrup.
 She gets a treat.
 And she’s more likely to drink more that way and stay hydrated.
 A little flavor goes a long way.